meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

-If we would now clear the MATLAB workspace (or if we would quit MATLAB), the disk file associated with `data` (file `NBT.S0021.090205.EOR1.pset`) would be automatically deleted and therefore our modified physioset object would be lost forever.
-We can prevent that using the `save()` method:
+If we would now clear the MATLAB workspace (or if we would quit MATLAB), the disk file associated with `data` (file `NBT.S0021.090205.EOR1.pset`) would be automatically deleted and therefore our modified _physioset_ object would be lost forever.
+We can prevent that by _saving_ the _physioset_ using the `save()` method:

 ````matlab
 save(data);